Substance Use and Vaping

 If someone is in immediate need of support for a suspected overdose or is in need of emergency services, call 911.

 Substance use can impact students' academic performance, health and relationships.
 Parents, guardians and caring adults are key to helping students make informed decisions and supporting those affected.
-This page provides practical tools and resources to help you create a supportive environment to talk to your student(s) about vaping.
+This page provides practical tools and resources to help you create a supportive environment to talk to students about vaping.

 Our nurses are here to help you address substance use in schools with age-appropriate lessons, prevention programs, and strategies for early intervention.
 Our approach is rooted in trauma-informed care, ensuring education is supportive, inclusive and empowering.

-Our Healthy School Team works directly with schools in St. Thomas, as well as Oxford and Elgin counties, to provide workshops, school-wide initiatives and tailored support for educators, parents, and students.
+Our Healthy Schools team works directly with schools in St. Thomas, as well as Oxford and Elgin counties, to provide workshops, school-wide initiatives and tailored support for educators, parents, and students.

 Curious to learn more?
-Contact us at schoolhealth@swpublichealth.ca.
+Contact our Healthy Schools team.

-Are you interested in helping your student through the realities of substance use at home?
+Interested in helping your students through the realities of substance use at home?

-Looking to have more meaningful conversations about substance use with your student(s)?
+Looking to have more meaningful conversations about substance use with students?

-Are you looking for advice on how to help your student(s) with vaping?
+Are you looking for advice on how to help students with vaping?

-We have this Parent and Caregiver Vaping Information sheet that can be given to parents if students have committed an offense at school or if they’re curious about how they can talk to their students about vaping.
+We have this Parent and Caregiver Vaping Information sheet if your student has committed an offense at school or if you are curious about how you can talk to your students about vaping.

 The toolkit is designed to be used by parents, teachers and other caring adults to help you work with your student(s) to start their vaping quit journey.
 Quash is designed for youth and young adults aged 14–30 who want to quit smoking or vaping.
 It lets you create a personalized plan to help you quit and stay smoke-free for good.